victorjonsson/PHP-Rocker/README.md

 ## Changelog

-### 1.1.7
+#### 1.1.7
 - General improvements in PHP-Rocker\Object\ObjectMetaFactory
-- Fixed bug that made code iterate over null variable
+- Fixed bug that made the code to iterate over null variable
+- Replaced logic for image manipulation with Gregwar/Image

 #### 1.1.6
 - Added support for file storage